Back to home

 Key Points

-The Andorran government has approved a bill amending the Qualified Law on the Rights of Children and Adolescents, banning under-16s from social networks deemed risky to their development or mental health and introducing mandatory screen time limits by age group.
+The Andorran government approved a bill on Tuesday modifying the Qualified Law on the Rights of Children and Adolescents, which prohibits under-16s from accessing social networks posing risks to their development or mental health and sets mandatory screen time guidelines by age group.

-The Council of Ministers gave the green light to the project on Tuesday, with Interior Minister Marc Rossell—responsible for Public Function and Digital Transformation—detailing it at a Wednesday press conference.
-The measure now heads to parliament alongside an advanced draft regulation specifying prohibited platforms and daily mobile device usage guidelines for age bands: 0-3 years, 3-6 years, 6-12 years, and 12-16 years.
-Telecom providers, including Andorra Telecom, will configure SIM cards for under-16s with default filters blocking violent or pornographic content in searches and browsing.
+Interior Minister Marc Rossell, overseeing Public Function and Digital Transformation, outlined the measures during a Wednesday press conference after the Council of Ministers' approval.
+The bill, soon to enter parliamentary proceedings, includes a forthcoming regulation detailing banned platforms and usage limits for groups such as 0-3 years, 3-6 years, 6-12 years, and 12-16 years.
+Telecom operators like Andorra Telecom must equip SIM cards for under-16s with default filters blocking violent or pornographic content in searches and browsing.

-Health experts endorse the push.
-Joan Soler, SAAS head of Mental Health and Addictions, advocated a "bold approach" with limits or bans, citing studies on screens' damage to brain development, concentration, attention, and dopamine responses from short videos on TikTok or Instagram.
-He called for rethinking parenting to prioritize education and psychological growth over digital interactions.
-Dr. Maria Giró echoed this at a recent Sant Julià conference.
+Health leaders support the initiative.
+Joan Soler, SAAS head of Mental Health and Addictions, urged a "bold bet" on restrictions or bans, pointing to research showing screens impair brain development, concentration, attention, and trigger addictive dopamine responses from short videos on platforms like TikTok or Instagram.
+He called for rethinking parenting to prioritize education and psychological growth over digital interactions, stressing limits safeguard development.
+Dr. Maria Giró recently voiced similar views at a Sant Julià conference, grounded in studies.
+Rossell added that parents hold the "obligation and duty" to actively supervise digital use through controls.

 Share the article via